 (2) PRIME CONTRACTOR. (a) The prime contractor shall develop and submit to the transportation facility authority an implementation plan that identifies applicable BMPs and contains a schedule for implementing the BMPs in accordance with design plan to meet the performance standards under sub.
 (1) (a).
 The implementation plan shall identify an array of BMPs that may be employed to meet the performance standards.
-The implementation plan shall also address the design and implementation of

-BMPs required in ss.
+The implementation of BMPs required in ss.
 NR 151.23 and 151.24 for land disturbing construction activity within borrow sites and material disposal sites that are related to the construction project.